cyclops-ui/cyclops/README.md

 Besides the basic commands like getting all modules or templates, you can integrate it with GitHub actions to automate some of the Cyclops processes.

 For example, once you create a template and publish it on GitHub, GitHub actions could automatically connect the template to your Cyclops instance using our CLI.
-This would **allow your developers instant access to each new template or even any update the template receives**.
+This would **allow your developers instant access to each new template or any update the template receives**.

 ## 💪 Contributing